dimeji-github/diabetes-logistics-regression/README.md

 ## Overview
 This repository contains code and documentation for a logistic regression model designed to classify patients as either diabetic or non-diabetic based on specific input variables.
 The aim is to provide healthcare professionals and data scientists with a tool that can assist in early diagnosis and risk assessment for diabetes.

+## Data Source
+The data was obtained from Kaggle.

 ## Features
 Pregnancies - Number of times pregnant